Aneeshkl/Flipkart-Sales-Analysis/Readme.md

 ![Dashboard Preview](PowerBIDashboard.png)

 ## Project Overview
-This project is a **Power BI dashboard** that analyzes sample Flipkart sales data.
+This project is done by using **Power BI dashboard** that analyzes sample Flipkart sales data.
 It provides key business insights, including sales trends, customer behavior, product performance, and more.
 The dashboard is designed to help in **decision-making, inventory management, and marketing strategy optimization**.

 ---